What is The Conscientious Employee Protection Act (CEPA)?

 A whistleblower takes many risks when they choose to report the illegal or fraudulent activities of their employer.
 It is not always easy to remain anonymous after acting as a whistleblower, but the law protects employees from retaliation.
 Compensatory and punitive damages can be awarded to the whistleblower, leading disgruntled employers and colleagues to become hostile toward the employee, often questioning their motives.

-With offices in Red Bank, NJ, and Marlton, NJ, The experienced CEPA lawyers at McOmber McOmber & Luber, P.C. are committed to helping clients report unlawful business conduct.
+With offices in Red Bank, NJ, Marlton, NJ, and Newark, NJ, the experienced CEPA lawyers at McOmber McOmber & Luber, P.C. are committed to helping clients report unlawful business conduct.
 Our team knows how difficult these claims can be, and we work diligently to claim justice and collect the compensation our clients are entitled to under the law, while protecting the right of whistleblowers in New Jersey.

 Whistleblower Rights And Protections Under CEPA